ProstoyVadila/goproj/README.md

 Flags:
-  -a, --author string   an optional flag to set author name -f, --file json       an optional flag to set information from yaml file (supprots `json`, `yaml`, `toml`) -g, --git             an optional flag to define start git initialization or not (default true) -h, --help            help for config
-  -s, --skip /          an optional flag to skip exact files and/or folders (add /) from the generation -c, --vscode          an optional flag to open the new project in VS Code (default true)
+  -a, --author string   an optional flag to set author name -f, --file json       an optional flag to set information from yaml file (supprots `json`, `yaml`, `toml`) -g, --git             an optional flag to define start git initialization or not (default false) -c, --vscode          an optional flag to open the new project in VS Code (default false) -s, --skip            an optional flag to skip exact files and/or folders (add / after folder's name) from the generation -h, --help            help for config
 ```

 You can find them with `gorpoj config --help` command.